CogencyWeb3/Web3MediaPilot/Deliverables/Cogency-Deliverable_2a6.md

 Once one of the previous triggers is met, the digital asset will be created.
 The digital asset will be an entity holding all the consumer’s metadata: location, reading preferences, subscriptions, level of engagement with a publication, etc. It will become the digital identity of an engaged subscriber bundled in an NFT.

 ## Next steps
-After discussing the proposed solution with the team, there’s been some open points and questions that will be the focus to keep refining the solution over the next two weeks:
+After discussing the proposed solution with the team, there have been some open points and questions that will be the focus of future session so we can keep refining the solution over the next two weeks:

 - Digital Asset
   - What, in the CMS, triggers the creation of the digital asset?
 Could it also be a CTA?
-Could it be the creation of a page? the creation of a certain type of content? the creation of a subscription/membership?
+Could it be the creation of a page?
+The creation of a certain type of content?
+The creation of a subscription/membership?
   - Do we need to create an NFT first?
 Is it attached to a token or a chain?
   - How is it created and minted on-chain?
 What does the other side of the technology look like in terms of the asset?